 - Add half and half or cream a bit at a time until creamy and spreadable.

-- Spread over cake while warm.
+- Spread over cake while warm, it sets up as it cools.